Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 To probe Dunnett’s suggestion that church discipline doesn’t apply outside its own denominational context, he was asked to consider a hypothetical situation in which “one of your trustees publicly supported Jonathan Fletcher in the event that he began leading Christian ministry outside the Church of England before the end of his ban.”
 Dunnett replied, “Reference to Jonathan Fletcher of course raises specific safeguarding issues which we do not believe have been determined as apposite to Stephen Sizer.”
 This implies that the only disqualifying sins that really count are the ones raising safeguarding issues.
 But the biblical requirements for Christian leadership (1 Timothy 3:1–13) aren’t restricted to safeguarding-related matters — as the National Director of CEEC ought to know.

 CEEC’s shoulder-shrug in response to Hofmeyr’s endorsement of Sizer exemplifies evangelicalism’s judicial problems.
-Impartial consistency in response to any disqualifying sin (not just the ones with safeguarding implications) would have stopped Dunnett from defending Hofmeyr.
+Impartial consistency in response to any disqualifying sin—not just the ones with safeguarding implications—would have stopped Dunnett from defending Hofmeyr’s endorsement of Sizer.
 Added to that, it’s hard to believe Dunnett would defend Hofmeyr if he were endorsing a leader banned for anti-Black activity instead of anti-Jewish activity.
-If that assumption is accurate, impartial consistency in response to different kinds of racism would also have kept Dunnett from defending Hofmeyr’s endorsement of Sizer.
+If that assumption is accurate, impartial consistency in response to different kinds of racism would also have kept Dunnett from permitting Hofmeyr to endorse Sizer.

 If Hofmeyr won’t stop endorsing Sizer, the only judicially-acceptable options for CEEC are either to remove Hofmeyr from its council, or to issue a statement disagreeing—on the basis of detailed argumentation—with the tribunal’s verdict on Sizer.
 What isn’t acceptable is for CEEC to ignore the cross-denominational implications of a ministry ban.
 That should be immediately obvious to evangelicals, and it’s troubling that it’s not obvious to at least two of the six most senior leaders of CEEC.
-When a judicial verdict remains unchallenged, two principles must be upheld: a leader disqualified in one denomination shouldn’t be let loose elsewhere; and evangelicals aren’t free to pick and choose which disqualifying sins we take seriously.
+When a judicial verdict remains unchallenged, two principles must be upheld: a leader disqualified in one denomination shouldn’t be let loose elsewhere; and all disqualifying sins should be treated with equal seriousness.
 From the God-fearing perspective, CEEC is objectively in the wrong.
 What remains to be seen is whether it will do anything about it.

 John Stevens’s Whitewashing of Evangelicalism: Five Critical Errors